Jeffery Young Jr.

-Jeffery (Jay) Young Jr. (born 1986) is a Democratic politician and member of the City Council of Philadelphia, Pennsylvania.
+Jeffery (Jay) Young Jr. (born 1986) is an American Democratic politician and member of the City Council of Philadelphia, Pennsylvania.
 In 2023, he was elected to represent the Fifth District which extends from the western side of Center City up though North Philadelphia to Temple University's campus and then up to Hunting Park.
 Before assuming office, he was legislative counsel to his predecessor Darrell Clarke.

 Early life and education

 Young attended high school at Girard College.
 Needing an internship to graduate, he found three opportunities in city government working in City Councilmember Darrell L. Clarke’s and Blondell Reynolds Brown’s offices, and the Managing Director's Office during Mayor John Street’s administration.

 Young earned a B.A. from Temple University and during college had internships with Mayor John Street and Councilmember Curtis J. Jones Jr. He attended Rutgers Law School graduating with a JD in 2012.
 During this time he interned with U.S. Senator Bob Casey's Washington office, the Philadelphia Register of Wills Office, and Community Legal Services.